rexxy-sasori/Automatic_Target_Recognition/README.md

 This repository contains src code developed in python3 for training neural networks of Automatic Target Recognition.
-Preliminiary results have been pulished in ICASSP 2020 and a copy of the manuscript can be found [here](http://shanbhag.ece.illinois.edu/publications/ICASSP_dbouk_2020.pdf)

 To run the code, run the command:

 python main_train.py [YAML File Path]